One boat. One unexplored jungle. One missing monkey.

 Real Science!
 Real Adventure!
 Keep Following Us!

-We have been undertaking a scientific expedition into an unexplored Amazonian watershed, the Alto Rio Jurua, in Brazil to conduct a full survey of all the mammals that live there and look for missing saki monkeys that have not been seen alive there for over 80 years!
+During a 4-month journey, Dr. Laura K. Marsh and her team of international researchers, local guides, conservationists and photographers conducted a scientific expedition into an unexplored area of the Amazonian rainforest.
+The Upper Rio Juruá, in northwestern Brazil was selected for this expedition to conduct a full survey of all the mammals that live there.
+One of the main purposes of this expedition was to look for saki monkeys that have not been seen alive there for over 80 years!

-We found them throughout their Amazonian range!
-Keep following us to read all of the great science coming from this amazing project!
+Keep following Dr. Marsh and her team to read all of the great science resulting from this amazing project!

 We still need YOU!
 Please donate Now!